-deepe jet evaluation-2A
+jet evaluation-2A

-The use of American jets to bomb interests Viet Cong hard-core base areas has been less visibly effective; the difficulty is in locating where the areas that should be bombed.
-Thousands of tongs of bombs have been dropped on these we base we areas, but forces only occasionally do ground forces push through the area to assess the results.
-Ground observers who swept through bits of the first area hit by B-52 Strategic Air Command jets from Guam, for example, swere not simpressed with the results.
+The use of American jets to bomb impressions Viet Cong hard-core base areas has been less visibly effective; the difficulty is in locating where the areas that should be bombed.
+Thousands of tongs of bombs have been dropped on these are base areas, but fractionax only occasionally do ground forces push through the area to assess the results.
+Ground observers who swept through bits of the first area hit by B-52 Strategic Air Command jets from Guam, for example, a were not simpressed with the results.

-jet evaluation-3 july 8, 1965
+jet evaluation-3

 of Viet Cong casualties caused by airstrikes has jumped from 30 percent to 50 percent during recent months.
-Other military experts believe the American jetstrikes within South Viet Nam have been much more important, in terms of morals, than have the airraids in North Viet Nam.
+Other military experts believe the American jetstrikes within South Viet Nam have been much more important, in terms of/morale, than have the airraids in North Viet Nam.

 "The Vietnamese army would have been finished long ago without American airpower," one Western military expert explained.
-"It's the American attract and Vietnamese aircraft coming to rescue the ground troops that keeps them going."
+"It's the American airpower and Vietnamese aircraft coming to rescue the ground troops that keeps them going."

-An example of a spectacularly successful close air support mission occured the fifth day the American jets were used withinx South Viet Nam.
-For the first time in the history of the war, Viet Cong units, mostly newly infiltrated units from North Viet Nam, established a fifty mile front line along r Route Nineteen, leading from the mountain plateau city of Pleiku eastward to the South China Sea.
+An example of a spectacularly successful close air support mission occured the fifth day the American jets were used withing South Viet Nam.
+For the first time in the history of the war, Viet Cong units, mostly newly infiltrated units from North Viet Nam, established a first mile front line along r Route Nineteen, leading from the mountain plateau city of Pleiku eastward to the South China Sea.

 After a series of devastating ambushes, the Viet Cong had succeeded in totally encircling a Vietnamese Ranger Battalion and a smaller unit of government irregulars, which had set up a defensive perimeter along a half-mile-long corridor on the national highway.

-(Mosce)
+(Mose)